-In the Big Indian Wilderness sits Fir Mountain a 3630′ trail-less peak.
-The mountain is located about 1-mile NW of Spruce Mountain and 1.5-miles SE of Big Indian Mountain.
-It sits on the Catskill Divide as the east slopes drain to the Esopus and on to the Hudson and east, south, and west to the West Branch of the Neversink and to the Delaware River and Bay.
+In the Big Indian Wilderness sits Fir Mountain, a 3630′ trail-less peak.
+The mountain located about 1-mile NW of Spruce Mountain and 1.5-miles SE of Big Indian Mountain makes for a great multi-peak bushwhack.
+Fir straddles the Catskill Divide the east slopes drain into the Hudson or Delaware River and Bay.
 The summit does have Fir trees on it, hence its name.
-Camping at the Biscuit Brook Lean-to makes for a nice overnight!
+Camping at the Biscuit Brook Lean-to makes for a pleasant overnight!

 Big Indian Name

 The Big Indian name based on local Indian legend has it that a man named Winneesook who stood seven-foot-tall fell in love with a local woman named Gertrude Molyneux.
-Eventually, she developed a love for him and they eloped as her parents arranged a marriage to another man (another version says she married the man and ran away with Winneesook).
-Years later, the other man had lost his cow and accused Winneesook.
-When he and others located Winneesook they shot him and left him to die.
-This was at the location of the current Hamlet of Big Indian.
+Eventually, she developed a passion for him.
+They eloped as her parents arranged a marriage to another man (another version says she married the man and ran away with Winneesook).
+Years later, the other man had lost his cow and accused Winneesook of stealing the animal.
+When he and others located Winneesook, they shot him and left him to die.
+The shooting was supposedly at the location of the current Hamlet of Big Indian.

 Fir Mountain Hike and Overnight at Biscuit Brook lean-to

-The hike to the summit of Fir from the Biscuit Brook Parking Area is about 3.3-miles one-way and with all the ups and downs you’ll climb about 1840′.
-If you’re looking for a quick overnight with a wilderness feel, then hiking into the Biscuit Brook lean-to may just do the trick!
+The hike to the summit of Fir from the Biscuit Brook Parking Area is about 3.3-miles one-way, and with all the ups and downs, you’ll climb about 1840′.
+If you’re looking for a quick overnight with a wilderness feel, then hiking into the Biscuit Brook lean-to may do the trick!

-Up above through small openings in the trees, you can get glimpses of the large southern ridge of Big Indian Mountain.
+Up above, through tiny openings in the trees, you can get glimpses of the prominent southern ridge of Big Indian Mountain.

 You’ll cross a deep tributary on a single log bridge.

-Years ago, there were no “no camping” disks at the lean-to, today it may be different.
-Having said that, there is a designated site nearby.
-While we camped here years ago, the rush of the brook well below us and wild countryside made us feel as if we were in deep wilderness!
+Years ago, there were no “no camping” disks at the lean-to; today, it may be different.
+Today, there is a designated site nearby.
+While we camped here years ago, the rush of the brook well below us and the wild countryside made us feel as if we were in deep wilderness!

 Bushwhack to Fir

-Your bushwhack is after this stream and the start may be marked with a cairn.
-As with most Catskill bushwhacks the goal is to stay on the ridge and head uphill!
-Depending on your route, you may come across cliffs especially if you wander into either one of the drainages.
+Your bushwhack is after this stream, and a cairn may mark the start.
+As with most Catskill bushwhacks, the goal is to stay on the ridge and head uphill!
+Depending on your route, you may come across cliffs, especially if you wander into either one of the drainages.
 This is more likely to happen on your way down.

-The summit elevation of Fir is 3630 but it is a fairly flat summit and you’ll have to poke around to find the canister at about 1.45-miles from the trail or 3.3-miles from the trail-head.
+Fir’s summit elevation is 3630, but it is a fairly flat summit, and you’ll have to poke around to find the canister at about 1.45-miles from the trail or 3.3-miles from the trail-head.

-If you do head off the ridge on your way down you’ll down climb through some steep, but beautiful terrain.
-On this route, you may be able to see Doubletop over the ridge coming off of Big Indian.
+If you do head off the ridge on your way down, you’ll down climb through some steep but beautiful terrain.
+On this route, you may see Doubletop over the ridge coming off of Big Indian.

 Beware, when you reach the stream, you will battle for every inch of ground as it is strewn with downed trees from flooding.